yutianwuldeo/GR6901/week2_how_to_run_python.md

 # Installing and Running Python

+An introduction of different ways to run Python code, installing and managing Python with Conda, and running Python with JupyterHub.

+*The notes below are adapted from our [textbook](https://earth-env-data-science.github.io/lectures/environment/python_environments.html#) and [Pythia Foundations](https://foundations.projectpythia.org/foundations/getting-started-python.html#).*

 ---

-## Overview

-This section provides an overview of different ways to run Python code, and quickstart guides for:

-1. Choosing a Python platform
-2. Installing and managing Python with Conda

 ## Choosing a Python Platform